Warning: if you’re looking for the cheapest way to self-publish a book, this guide probably isn’t for you.

 For pre-made book template designs you can check out:

 Before your book launch, share your cover design with people in your community, online following, or friends or colleagues you trust to give you honest feedback.

 Factoring in the price for a solid cover design when determining the cost to self-publish will give your book the fighting chance it deserves in the busy marketplace!

-If you’re writing children’s books, you’ll have to factor in the cost of a designer for your book’s cover, as well as the interior illustrations.
+If you’re learning how to write a children’s book, you’ll have to factor in the cost of a designer for your book’s cover, as well as the interior illustrations.
 If you’re specifically writing a children’s picture book, the use of illustration is super important, and your budget will need to be higher for this.

 The Production Cost of Audiobooks: DIY Or Outsource?

 An audiobook can be a great addition to your income stream.